EGA-archive/QC/docs/documentation.md

 * `read_distribution` (modified):

   * Input: `read_distribution.txt` (RSeQC)
-  * Adds detailed descriptions based on BAM/CRAM generation strategy
+  * (Custom) Adds detailed descriptions based on BAM/CRAM generation strategy

 ### Visual configuration (`multiqc_config.yaml`):

 * Configures axis labels and descriptions for the Qualimap plots
 * Removes:
+  * Report timestamp
+  * Report input path
+For EGA this information was not meant to be shared, but feel free to add them to your report if you want.
+You can do it by just deleting the first two lines of the `multiqc_config.yaml` file.
+### Source code modifications

+*Manually removed:
-  * Percentage toggle button in `homopolymer indels`
+ * Percentage toggle button in `homopolymer indels`.
+MultiQC was not calculating it correctly.
-  * Report timestamp and input path
+ * Number of samples label in BAR plots.
+(The number of samples was incorrect, e.g. in the graphic `Mapped Reads Nucleotide Content` the label was 5, referring to the number of different nucleotides.
+ * Qualimap's module action of picking `genome_results.txt`file.
+If Qualimap picked it, custom module tablemaker could not parse it again.